Laws that make it a crime to live with a chronic, treatable health condition do not protect anyone.

 House Rep. Aimee Freeman

-LCCH is partnering with Rep. Freeman to Modernize our current HIV Criminal law to be in closer alignment with modern science, and to narrow the definitions of “criminal intent” to stop this law from being able to be used coercively against People Living With HIV.
+Our goal was to bring our existing HIV “exposure” law into closer alignment with modern science, and to narrow the definitions of “criminal intent” to limit the law’s ability to be used coercively against People Living With HIV.

 2023 Legislative Session: HR 130 Study Resolution